Seven7een/EuroMillionsGuesser/README.md

 # EuroMillionsGuesser

-Get the most commonly seen numbers from last 50 draws
+This gets the most commonly drawn balls (gray) and lucky balls (orange) from the last 50 Euro Millions draws.